Locum Tenens is simply a fancy Latin way of saying temporary work. Just like curriculum vitae is a fancy Latin phrase meaning résumé.

 Con: Freedom isn’t Free

 Freedom can come with a hidden cost, the lack of job stability.
 You know the tablecloth trick, the one where you pull the tablecloth out really fast, and usually the dishes all stay put?
 But sometimes they don’t?

 Several times, I’ve had the tablecloth pulled out once I had fully set the table, signed a contract, and even started working a locum tenens assignment.
-Your temporary employer usually retains the rights to cancel a job on short notice, a factor to consider when you negotiate a contract via an agency or independently.
+Your temporary employer usually retains the rights to cancel a job on short notice, a factor to consider when you negotiate a contract via a healthcare staffing agency or independently.

 On another occasion, my dishes were left more or less intact when the tablecloth vanished.
-A nine-month assignment was cancelled when a permanent doc was found.
-I was given enough notice to find a different job, one that was actually closer to where I wanted to be while my wife was interning as a dietitian.
-In the end, the new job was probably better than the first, and offered more flexibility.
+A nine-month assignment was canceled when a permanent doc was found.
+I was given enough notice to find a different job, one that was actually closer to where I wanted to be, at the Pittsburgh PA while my wife was interning as a dietitian in town.
+In the end, the new job was probably better than the first, and it offered more flexibility.

 Unlike positions with partnership tracks, locum tenens positions pay well from day one.
 If you are qualified to do the job, you are paid accordingly.
 If you are a new graduate and used to working like a resident, you will find working a similar schedule as a locum can be quite lucrative.

 With most locum tenens contracts I’ve signed, every quarter-hour you work beyond an 8-hour day is rewarded with additional pay.
 Call coverage can generate additional income.
 A hard-working locum can probably earn close to double that of a colleague putting in his or her time in hopes of becoming partner.